Sidd-Prabhu/CauseCoders/README.md

 ![Video transcription/tran]()

 1. The user navigates to the site and fills the form for details.
-2. Watsonx AI LLMA Model will processes the data and extracts the relevant information.
+2. Watsonx AI LLAMA Model will processes the data and extracts the relevant information.
 3. Watsonx AI granite Model will process data and predict the detailed output.
 4. As a output it will give detailed explanation with score and graph.